 Should you have any concerns, we would appreciate the chance to deal with them in the first instance.

 If you would like to speak to us in relation to any concerns you have, please contact us either by:

 1.3.
 Making a Data Subject Access Request

-A Data Subject Access Request form may be downloaded from our web site location:- SAR Form
+A Data Subject Access Request form may be obtained by emailing us your request.

 1.4.
 Information Commissioner’s Office

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).

 1.5.
 Changes to the privacy notice and your duty to inform us of changes